telerik/blazor-docs/components/scheduler/views/agenda.md

 ## View Parameters

-The following parameters allow you to configure the agenda view:
+The following parameters allow you to configure the Agenda view:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)